sentinel-hub/sentinel2-cloud-detector/README.md

 developed by Sentinel Hub's research team and is described in more details [in this blog](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13).

+The **s2cloudless** algorithm was part of an international collaborative effort aimed at intercomparing cloud detection algorithms.
+The s2cloudless algorithm was validated together with 9 other algorithms on 4 different test datasets and in all cases found to be on the Pareto front.
+See [the paper](https://www.sciencedirect.com/science/article/pii/S0034425722001043?via%3Dihub)

 ## Installation

 The package requires a Python version >= 3.6.
 The package is available on